jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

   * Verbose test descriptions.
 Can be read in plain English.
   * BDD is less concerned with granularity of our tests and more with the final outcome.
 * BDD is not defined by syntax.
 It's a process to simplify and refine the number of tests you are running.
+* Make sure that the purpose of your application is reflected in your tests.

 ## Meet Jasmine (10 / 35)